lustre-labs/lustre/docs/guide/01-quickstart.md

 ```

 Finally, we can modify our `update` function to also fetch a cat image when the
-counter is incremeneted and handle the response:
+counter is incremented and handle the response:

 ```gleam
 pub fn update(model: Model, msg: Msg) -> #(Model, effect.Effect(Msg)) {